daniel-furman/daniel-furman.github.io/content/posts/Solving-a-partnership-restructuring-problem-with-computational-linear-algerba.md

 ---

 This approach is certainly a brute force method, as we are testing across all the possible scenarios.
 I wouldn't want to run these calculations for more than a dozen or so assets, as the runtime would become quite large.
 The for loops should decompose roughly to a [O(n) time complexity](http://web.mit.edu/16.070/www/lecture/big_o.pdf).
-For example, if we have 11 assets (11! ~40 mill states), the runtime is approximately ten minutes on Google Colab's CPU.
+For example, if we have eleven assets (11! ~40 mill states), the runtime is approximately ten minutes on Google Colab's CPU.

 $$runtime \propto n^{0.966}$$